Herod Agrippa: Back to Rome

 Agrippa I borrowed the sum of 20,000 drachmas to embark at Anthedon for Alexandria, after having been reminded by the Roman governor of Yavne, Herennius Capiton, for the debts contracted vis-à-vis the treasury of the empire.
 Herennius sent him the troop, but taking advantage of the night, Agrippa I embarked and managed to reach Alexandria where he obtained new funding from the alabarch Alexander Lysimachus, brother of Philo and head of the Jewish community of Alexandria.
 This senior official, belonging to a Jewish family of Roman citizens, was a large landowner and, like Agrippa I, a friend of Claudius.
 Lysimachus refused to lend the money directly to Agrippa I, whose reputation for profligacy was well established.
 It was with his capital of 200,000 drachmas that Agrippa embarked for Italy in the spring of 36.

 Tiberius, retired to Capri, received Agrippa I and gave his son's former companion a warm welcome, which was soon tempered by a letter from the governor of Yavne about his debts.
 But Antonia Minor helped Agrippa I to get out of this new embarrassment by advancing him the totality of the sum due—300,000 drachmas—and Agrippa I regained imperial favour.
-All these details are found in the second work of Josephus, the Antiquities of the Jews, published around 93/94, during the reign of Domitian, but in book II of The Jewish War, his first account, published between 75–79, Josephus was more direct.
+All these details are found in the second work of Josephus, the Antiquities of the Jews, published around 93/94, during the reign of Domitian, but in book II of The Jewish War, his first account, published between 75 and 79, Josephus was more direct.
 It was "to accuse the tetrarch" Herod Antipas, that Agrippa I decided to go "to Tiberius", in order to try to take his domain, and it was because Agrippa I had been ousted from his pretensions to obtain the tetrarchy of Antipas that he would have started plotting against the emperor.
 Like other information about Agrippa, these are not found in the Judaic texts, whereas Josephus expands much on the subject.